Things to Do With Kids in Chicago: The Ultimate Guide

 (345.6 mi)

-Navy Pier offers restaurants, entertainment, a children's museum and a friendly venue for year-round special events.
-You'll also find a quick swing ride, spinning tea cups, carousel, drop tower and more.
-The 200-foot Centennial Wheel is available year round (weather permitting).
+Navy Pier offers restaurants, entertainment, a children's museum, and a friendly venue for year-round special events.
+You'll also find a quick swing ride, spinning tea cups, a carousel, a drop tower, and more.
+The 200-foot Centennial Wheel is available year-round (weather permitting).
 The enclosed gondolas offer 360-degree views of Chicago and Lake Michigan.
 This iconic ride is a 'must-do adventure' for local and tourist families alike.

 Shedd Aquarium